pytorch/torchchat/README.md

 ## Introduction

-Torchat (pronounced “torch chat” and also a play on torch @ [laptop, desktop, mobile]) is a tool and library to easily run LLMs on laptops, desktops, and mobile devices using pure [PyTorch](https://github.com/pytorch/pytorch) and [ExecuTorch](https://github.com/pytorch/executorch).
+Torchchat (pronounced “torch chat” and also a play on torch @ [laptop, desktop, mobile]) is a tool and library to easily run LLMs on laptops, desktops, and mobile devices using pure [PyTorch](https://github.com/pytorch/pytorch) and [ExecuTorch](https://github.com/pytorch/executorch).
 See below for a [full list of supported devices](#supported-systems).

 The library provides: